 The supply of potential housing units in the built area, including potential in registered plans of subdivision, draft approved plans and applications being reviewed and including preliminary proposals, was examined for each urban area.
-The summary of this work is presented in Table 12.
+The summary of this work is presented in Table 13.

+Table 13

-Table 12 Potential Housing Supply in Planning Applications by Urban Area and Density Type in the Built Boundary, End of December 2019
+Potential Housing Supply in Planning Applications by Urban Area and Density Type in the Built Boundary, December 2019

-Urban Area Low-Density Medium- High-Density Total Units Density Units Units Units
+Urban Area Low-Density Units

 Caledonia 235 135 37 412

 Cayuga 0 0 12 12

 Dunnville 14 8 66 88

 Hagersville 75 0 77 152

 Jarvis 0 0 0 0

 Townsend 0 30 90 120

 Totals 329 173 282 784

 Source: Matt Reniers and Associates based on data provided by the Haldimand County Planning Division

 A total of 784 potential housing units have been identified to be in various stages of the planning approval process within the built boundaries of the six urban areas.
-Over onehalf of the potential units identified are in Caledonia.
+Over one-half of the potential units identified are in Caledonia.
 This inventory includes the potential redevelopment of a portion of the former Georgia Pacific lands that lies within the built boundary and for which a formal planning application has been received.
-The potential supply also includes an application for a 77 unit apartment building in Hagersville that has recently been received.
+The potential supply also includes an application for a 77- unit apartment building in Hagersville that was received in 2020.
 The communities of Cayuga and Jarvis have a limited supply.
-Over one-half of the potential units are for medium-density and high-density housing units.
+Over one-half of the potential units are for medium-density and highdensity housing units.
+This identified supply is considerably less than the 2,230 new intensification residential units that will be required to 2050.
+It will be challenging to meet the 20% intensification target, indicating that policies, regulations and incentives will continue to be required to encourage developers to bring forward residential intensification projects that will maintain the character of existing stable neighbourhoods.